 Build foundational knowledge first

-Read the PMBOK Guide 7th edition (or PMI's free study materials).
-Take a PRINCE2 Foundation course if you are UK-focused — it is the fastest structured qualification with no experience prerequisite.
-Work through the free guides on this site to build practical understanding of the key concepts: project charter, WBS, risk management, stakeholder management, EVM.
+Read the PMBOK Guide 7th edition or PMI's free study materials.
+Take a PRINCE2 Foundation course if you are UK-focused.
+It is the fastest structured qualification with no experience prerequisite.
+Work through the free guides on this site to build practical understanding of the key concepts: project charter, WBS, risk management, stakeholder management and EVM.
 Knowledge before certification is always the better order.

 2